jonathondilworth/cardano-plutus-apps-install-m1/README.md

 plutus-playground-server
 ```

 **3.15.
-Patience, is a virtue**
+Patience is a virtue**

-Just wait for the server, don't interupt it because you think it's doing nothing, you should see something like this:
+Just wait for the server, don't interrupt it because you think it's doing nothing; you should see something like this:

 ```
 [nix-shell:~/Documents/Source/plutus-apps/plutus-playground-server]$ plutus-playground-server